pingcap/docs/br/backup-and-restore-tool.md

 >
 > - When the `local` storage is used, the backup data are scattered in the local file system of each node.
 >
-> - It is **not recommended** to backup to a local disk in the production environment because you **have to** manually aggregate these data to complete the data restoration.
+> - It is **not recommended** to back up to a local disk in the production environment because you **have to** manually aggregate these data to complete the data restoration.
 For more information, see [Restore Cluster Data](#restore-cluster-data).
 >
 > - Aggregating these backup data might cause redundancy and bring troubles to operation and maintenance.
 Even worse, if restoring data without aggregating these data, you can receive a rather confusing error message `SST file not found`.
 >
-> - It is recommended to mount the NFS disk on each node, or backup to the `S3` object storage.
+> - It is recommended to mount the NFS disk on each node, or back up to the `S3` object storage.

 ### Sub-commands